Tensor tympani muscle

 The tensor tympani is a muscle within the middle ear, located in the bony canal above the bony part of the auditory tube, and connects to the malleus bone.
 Its role is to dampen loud sounds, such as those produced from chewing, shouting, or thunder.
-Because its reaction time is not fast enough, the muscle cannot protect against hearing damage caused by sudden loud sounds, like explosions or gunshots.
+Because its reaction time is not fast enough, the muscle cannot protect against hearing damage caused by sudden loud sounds, like explosions or gunshots, however some individuals have voluntary control over the muscle, and may tense it pre-emptively.

 Structure

 The tensor tympani is a muscle that is present in the middle ear.
 It arises from the cartilaginous part of the auditory tube, and the adjacent great wing of the sphenoid.
 It then passes through its own canal, and ends in the tympanic cavity as a slim tendon that connects to the handle of the malleus.
 The tendon makes a sharp bend around the processus cochleariformis, part of the wall of its cavity, before it joins with the malleus.

 The tensor tympani receives blood from the middle meningeal artery via the superior tympanic branch.
 It is one of two muscles in the tympanic cavity, the other being the stapedius.